MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/parquet.md

 3. If you're connecting to a local file, select the name of your on-premises data gateway.
 If the data is online, you don't need to provide an on-premises data gateway.

-4. If you're connecting to this database for the first time, select the authentication kind and input your credentials.
+4. If you're connecting to this data source for the first time, select the authentication kind and input your credentials.
 From Power Query Online, select one of the following authentication kinds:

    * Anonymous (online)
    * Account key (online)